-If a temp basal or extended bolus was running, it will be cancelled now.
+If a temp basal or extended bolus was running, it is canceled now.

-If you see a communication error message, see "Error when deactivating a Pod" on page 122.
+If you see a communication error message, see "Error when deactivating a Pod" on page 134.

 Warning: Do NOT apply a new Pod until you have deactivated and removed the old Pod.
-A Pod that has not been deactivated properly can continue to deliver insulin as programmed, putting you at risk of over infusion and possible hypoglycaemia.
+A Pod that has not been deactivated properly can continue to deliver insulin as programmed, putting you at risk of over infusion and possible hypoglycemia.